Kuzhanthaikkaga: Plot

 A great train robbery takes place near Chennai and three robbers Jambu (a Hindu), Joseph (a Christian) and Naseer (a Muslim) steal the jewels of the passengers at gunpoint.
 They continue stealing from various shops and hotels; their atrocities become the talk of the city.
 The three enter a rich man Prabhakar's house, kill everybody and steal the money.
 They see a young child Geetha there and Jambu starts to like her.
-The other two do not show any affection, but Jambu decides to bring her along with him.
-The Police arrive but by then the three have escaped with the child.
-The police find that all the robberies and the killings were carried out by the same set of robbers and announce a reward of ₹10000 to anyone who can provide a clue to catch them.
+The other two do not show any affection, but Jambu decides to take her along as they escape before the police arrive.
+The police learn that all the robberies and the killings were carried out by the same set of robbers and announce a reward of ₹10000 for anyone who can help nab them.

 At their hideout, Jambu gets attached to the child, whilst the other two believe the child has come to kill them.
 But the child, through her loving attitude and respect for their religions, makes the other two also like her.
 Now, all three believe that the child is God like and give her all the affection they can.
-Their problem begins when the child does not eat and demands the aaya (maid) to feed her.
+Their problem begins when the child does not eat and demands her aaya (maid) feed her.
 They try, but the child cries for Aaya Gowri.
 Left with no choice, Jambu travels to bring her.
-A Police Inspector is investigating the case and enquires to Gowri about why she, who usually spent every night with the child, left the child alone that specific night.
-They suspect that she was hand-in-glove with the robbers and keep her in their custody.
+A police inspector investigating the case asks Gowri why she, who usually spent every night with the child, left her alone that specific night.
+They suspect her of helping the robbers and take her into custody.
 Jambu learns Gowri's address from the two fellow passengers.
 He meets Gowri's mother as her brother Manickam, convinces everyone that he is their close relative including the police officers and then takes Gowri with him forcefully, jumps off the train and escapes from the police.